The Philosophy behind Pathway Plans and Pathway Projects

 Well-Being Pathway– This pathway will allow the student to focus on their well-being.
-This pathway encourages students to explore the necessary resources to have a positive experience, be happy & healthy, and a productive member of the UM Community.
+This pathway encourages students to explore the necessary resources to have a positive experience, be happy & healthy, and productive members of the UM Community.

 Accountability Pathway Projects

-This is not an exhaustive list and the Conduct Educator (Conduct Officer) can assign other pathway projects under the Accountability Pathway.
+This is not an exhaustive list and the Conduct Educator can assign other pathway projects under the Accountability Pathway.

-Housing Points- points given for violations that occur in or near the Residence Halls (refer to Housing and Residence Life Handbook 2018-2019 (PDF))
+Housing Points- points given for violations that occur in or near the Residence Halls (refer to the Residence Hall Handbook).

 Loss of Privileges- prohibition from use of specific university buildings and services, or participation in specific groups or events